MobileChromeApps/mobile-chrome-apps/README.md

 * To view which Chrome APIs are supported on mobile, visit the [API Status](https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/docs/APIStatus.md) page.

-* To preview your Chrome App on an Android device without the toolchain, use the [Chrome ADT](https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/docs/ChromeADT.md).
+* To preview your Chrome App on an Android device without the toolchain, use the [Chrome Apps Developer Tool (ADT)](https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/docs/ChromeADT.md).

 ## Let's get started